pasqal-io/horqrux/docs/index.md

     return all_ops, param_names

-# We will define a function we want to learn and produce training data
+#  We need a function to fit and use it to produce training data
 fn = lambda x, degree: .05 * reduce(add, (jnp.cos(i*x) + jnp.sin(i*x) for i in range(degree)), 0)
-DEGREE = 5

 x = jnp.linspace(0, 10, 100)
-y = fn(x, DEGREE)
+y = fn(x, 5)

 @dataclass
 class Circuit: